top of page

 North Pond

 North Pond is located in beautiful, Lincoln Park, which I shared about in my last post.
 The restaurant has earned numerous awards including a Michelin star.
-The menu at North Pond celebrates the seasons by honoring ingredients at the time they peak.
+The menu at North Pond celebrates the seasons by honoring ingredients when they peak.
 The food is hearty, rustic and comforting.

 And the view is spectacular.
 This picturesque spot can be found at the edge of the North Pond Nature Sanctuary, overlooking Chicago's skyline.